kuhe/Angular-Baseball/README.md

 - 2016 or thereabouts, modified the rendering engine to use WebGL instead of just CSS.
 - Wrote nodejs and Java versions of a live-play matchmaking back end.
 - 2018 or so, upgraded to Angular 2+ (8)
-- 2020, planned migration to TypeScript (baseball engine) and/or off Angular (front end).
+- 2020, migration to TypeScript (baseball engine)

+Future:

+- migrate off Angular?